deadlock-delegate/faucet/README.md

 #### What each setting means?

 ```
+enabled - if you wish to disable the plugin set this to `false`
 relays - list of relays through which you wish to broadcast transactions
 walletAddress - address of your faucet
 walletPassphrase - passphrase of your faucet's wallet